HL7/fhir-cow-ig/input/pagecontent/workflow-patterns.md

 The areas identified in this Implementation Guide are:

 * **Order initiation**:
-(TO DO) This section addresses some aspects of how orders are created - some of those aspects are workflow-related and are identified here, while others are detailed in other specifications or are not currently in scope.
+This section addresses aspects of how orders are created that relate to FHIR workflows.
+Many details are left to implementers or more specific implementation guides.

+* **Order grouping**
+This section addresses how multiple requests for service may be communicated and, briefly, how dependencies between requests may be communicated and coordinated.

 * **Fulfiller determination**
 After a request has been created, this section describes how a fulfiller for that service is selected.
 This could be direct assignment by a placer, assignment by a central triage or coordination office, or patient-selection.

 * **Requests by a fulfiller for additional information**
-This section also describes how potential fulfillers may request additional information about the requested service, which may be important to their determining if they will accept the request for service.
+This section  describes how potential fulfillers may request additional information about the requested service, which may be important to their determining if they will accept the request for service.

 * **Cancelling and modifying orders**
 This section describes how placers and fulfillers may modify a request once it has been created.
 This includes: